 Ships fully-assembled (no assembly required)

-After our tests concluded, the clear winner was the Maclaren Triumph.
+After our tests concluded, the clear winner for the best umbrella stroller was the Maclaren Triumph.
 The triumph combines a deep recline for napping as well as a lightweight design, at just over 11 pounds.
 Firm handles that are made of foam are comfortable and stood up well to daily use, even when one of testers dragged the stroller through the parking lot in the rain.

 Speaking of rain, the Triumph’s hood is waterproof, and the stroller even comes with a raincover.
 Our 7-month-old tester fit comfortably into the seat, with plenty of room to grow.
 The 5-year-old tester also fit, and had approximately 3 inches of room before his head hit the top of the canopy.